OpenNebula/addon-appmarket/doc/usage.md

         ]
     }

-To use different AppMarket account for each OpenNebula user or Sunstone instance, please check the previous section "Managing Users"
+To use a different AppMarket account for each OpenNebula user or Sunstone instance, please check the previous section "Managing Users"